Self-Host TEE

 For each proof request:

-1. Validates the slot exists (OCC causal gate — no slot, no proof)
+1. Validates the slot exists (BitGraph causal gate — no slot, no proof)

 2. Increments the chain counter